Wychavon: History

 The name Wychavon was coined for the new district.
 "Wych" phonetically recalls the Saxon Kingdom of Hwicce, and "Avon" is for the River Avon.

+Abolition

+Under current local government reorganisation plans, all district councils in Worcestershire, as well as the county council, will be abolished in 2028, with the district forming part of a new South Worcestershire unitary authority, also including the area of the Worcester and Malvern Hills districts.

 Governance

 Wychavon District Council provides district-level services.
 County-level services are provided by Worcestershire County Council.
 The whole district is covered by civil parishes, which form a third tier of local government.

 Since 2014 the council has shared a chief executive and other staff with neighbouring Malvern Hills District Council.